rkiel/git-utilities/README.md

 ## Introduction

-This is a collection of simple scripts to make using `git` easier.
+This is a collection of simple command-line scripts, bash aliases, and bash utilities that make using `git` even easier.

+The command-line scripts include:

 * commit - make using `git-commmit` easier
 * feature - make working with feature branches easier
 * xgrep - make using `git-grep` easier

+The `bash` utilities include:

+* support for tab completion
+* support for custom shell prompt

 ## Installation

-clone the repository
+Clone the repository

 ```
 mkdir -p ~/GitHub/rkiel